 CONSIDERED, PASSED and APPROVED this 12th day of June, 2006, at a regular meeting of the Board of Commissioners of the City of McAllen, Texas, at which quorum was present and which was held in accordance with Chapter 551 of the Texas Government Code.

 SIGNED this 5th day of June, 2006.

 CITY OF McALLEN, TEXAS

-By: Richard F. Cortez, Mayor
+y: Ruhwu F lw Tex Richard F. Cortez, Mayor